-The Vicarious Atonement: An Explanation of Protestant Soteriology with LDS Terms
+The Vicarious Atonement: The Protestant View Explained in LDS Terms

 If you’re a Latter-day Saint, chances are that at some point you’ve been on the receiving end of an Evangelical Christian trying to save your soul, and you probably left the encounter feeling perplexed.